BitJam/isomount/README.md

 needs root privileges with sudo then the script uses "sudo" as needed.
 If you don't have sudo on you system then just make sure you always call them as root.

+This started as 36 lines of code that has worked well for me for many years.
+It has now blossomed to over 400 lines of code.
+A number of my programs are like that.
+The start with a core of under 50 lines (often much less) and then grow by a factor of 10 or more.
+That's user friendliness for you.